Certified randomness in tight space: Maximal scores in realistic contextual games

 \section{Maximal scores in realistic contextual games}

 In our protocol, two parties play the Clauser-Horne-Shimony-Holt (CHSH) game \cite{CHSH1969Proposed,CHTW2004Consequences} to guarantee the generation of randomness.
 The protocol is divided between test rounds that assess a Bell inequality violation and generation rounds that produce random numbers.
 During test rounds, Alice and Bob each perform one of two measurements $x \in \{0,1\}$ for Alice and $y \in \{0,1\}$ for Bob.
 This yields one of two outputs $a \in \{0,1\}$ for Alice and $b \in \{0,1\}$ for Bob.
-Our specific implementation is described in Fig.~\ref{subfig:chip_scheme}.
+Following the terminology of contextuality, we call a set of measurement choices (or set of `inputs') a `context'.
+Our corresponding implementation is sketched in Fig.~\ref{subfig:chip_scheme} and detailed in Fig.~\ref{fig:setup}.